FREQUENTLY ASKED QUESTIONS ABOUT HYPNOTHERAPY

 The therapist is able to suggest ideas, concepts and lifestyle adaptations to the patient, the seeds of which become firmly planted.

-The practice of promoting healing or positive development in any way is known as hypnotherapy.
+The practise of promoting healing or positive development in any way is known as hypnotherapy.
 As such, hypnotherapy is a kind of psychotherapy.
 Hypnotherapy aims to reprogram patterns of behaviour within the mind, enabling irrational fears, phobias, negative thoughts and suppressed emotions to be overcome.

 As the body is released from conscious control during the relaxed trance-like state of hypnosis, breathing becomes slower and deeper, the pulse rate drops and the metabolic rate falls.
 Similar changes along nervous pathways and hormonal channels enable the sensation of pain to become less acute, and the awareness of unpleasant symptoms such as nausea or indigestion, to be alleviated.